kescob0825/TaidX/QualityPolicy.md

   > 13. Team member will update the Deliverable1.md document as needed.
   > 14. Upon Sprint completion Git Master and Scrum Master will merge the dev and doc to the master.

+## Collaboration Policy: (TBD)
+> In the event 2 or more team members are working on features that interact with each other
+  > 1.Team members will notify the Scrum Master (SM) and the team in Discord when their tasks involve interacting features.
+  > 2.A brief discussion will be held during the standup or planning session to outline dependencies, shared responsibilities, and integration points(IE: Person A is reworking a feature that has dependencies and should expect certain features to not work until the task is finished.
+  > 3.If 2 or more members are working on a feature, both members should communicate and coordinate commits and merges to ensure smooth changes and prevent and conflicts before merging.
+  > 4.If a conflict occurs during a commit, both team members will need to coordinate and resolve conflicts collaboratively to ensure application functionality.
+  > 5. Once dependent features are done and no conflicts exist, notify the Scrum Master to complete the tasks.

 **Unit Tests Blackbox** (start Sprint 2)
   > Describe your Blackbox testing policy